sencheng/CoBeL-RL/readme.md

 `os.environ['GODOT_EXECUTABLE_PATH'] = '/path/to/godot/'`

 * Go to demo folder.

 `cd ~/cobel/demo/godot/`

-*  Start the demo simulation.
+*  Start either of the demo simulations.

+`python godot_demo.py`

-`python godo_demo.py`
+`python godot_demo_grid_graph.py`

-*  **Note:** Running the demo with Spyder will crash the program since the interface currently uses asyncio method call.
+**Note: The Godot path can also be passed as a parameter to the Godot frontend module.
+For your own simulations it is therefore not necessary to set a permanent variable.**

  </details>